-What Termites Are in Georgia and Tennessee?
+What Termites Are in Georgia?

-Common Termites in Georgia and Tennessee
+Common Termites in Georgia

 - Subterranean termite: The most common termite, these termites are cream-colored and cost property owners billions of dollars in damages each year.
 They are attracted to areas of wood that have been softened by rot, and require contact with soil in order to survive, which is why they travel through mud tubes.